 Peace & Tranquillity

 Peace and tranquillity are guaranteed, with only the sound of nature surrounding you.

 A Genuine Commitment to Conservation

 Conservation of the environment, wildlife and cultural heritage makes Botswana a leader in ecotourism.
 Over 38% of the land is protected for wildlife and nature conservation.
-Tourism is a growing sector due to these conservation practices and the knowledge that, as a tourist, you can assist with these conservation programs is also an attractive bonus to anyone’s holiday.
+Botswana tours is a growing sector due to these conservation practices and the knowledge that, as a tourist, you can assist with these conservation programs is also an attractive bonus to anyone’s holiday.